Rockies vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Hyun-Jin Ryu (3-1) will take the mound for the Blue Jays, his sixth start of the season.
+- The Blue Jays will send Yusei Kikuchi (9-4) to the mound for his 27th start this season.

-- In five starts this season, Ryu has not yet earned a quality start.
+- He has earned a quality start nine times in 26 starts this season.

-- Ryu has pitched five or more innings in three straight games and will look to extend that streak.
+- Kikuchi has started 26 games this season, and he's lasted five or more innings 18 times.
+He averages 5.3 innings per appearance.

-- In five appearances this season, he has finished three without allowing an earned run.
+- He has finished four appearances without allowing an earned run in 26 chances this season.

 |Opponent